While writing a Python program you might have seen the error message ‘str’ object is not callable. What does it mean and how can you fix it?

 TypeError: 'str' object is not callable

-From the TypeError you receive is not straightforward to understand which variable in the code is a string.
+From the TypeError you receive it’s not straightforward to understand which variable in the code is a string.

 So, let’s print the value of each variable from left to right and see what we get back: